 A disability insurance broker is a professional who helps individuals and businesses obtain disability insurance coverage.
 Disability insurance provides financial protection for individuals unable to work due to illness or injury.
 A disability insurance broker typically works with clients to assess their needs, assess the available options, and help clients select the best disability insurance policy that meets their needs and budget.

 They may also assist clients with applying for and obtaining disability insurance coverage.
-In addition, a disability insurance broker may provide ongoing support to clients by answering questions about their policy and helping them with any issues that may arise.
+In addition, a disability insurance broker may provide ongoing support to clients by answering questions about their policy and helping them with any issues.

 What are the Pros and Cons of Using a Disability Insurance Broker?